 Hello all, today I want to share my easy DIY snowy houses I made.
-I bought these last year at the end of the season from Hobby Lobby for half price.
-So if you don’t have time to make these, Pin this for next Christmas and buy them at the end of this Christmas.
+I bought this last year at the end of the season from Hobby Lobby for half price.
+So, if you don’t have time to make these, Pin this for next Christmas and buy them at the end of this Christmas.

 - Paper Mache or Cardboard houses

-- ASCP Old white paint or paint of your choice
+- Jolie antique white paint or paint of your choice

 - Mod Podge or Elmer’s glue